smetanadvorak/alpes_hand_interface/README.md

 h.write_tensions([0, 0, 5, -5, 0, 0]) #Slowly folds the index and unfolds the middle finger.
 h.set_current_limits([750, 750, 750, 750, 750, 750]) #Sets default value of current limit (see AlpesSpecification.py for more information).
 ```
 The usage of *h.write\_positions()* is harmless.
 This software checks and forbids erroneous requests.
+Default limit on of the position that may be requested is 43000.
 The usage of *h.write\_tensions()* or *h.set\_current\_limits()* may be harmful if done without proper attention.
 This software checks and forbids requests that exceed values specified in the documentation.
 However, when a finger is blocked by an object and a large torque is applied by the motor, its cable may break.
 This is not catastrophic, but replacing the cable may be tedious.

 ### Gestures and proportional control